makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 The car slid smoothly up to the sidewalk in front of the townhouse.
 Aiden had to reclaim his paw to shift into park, but quickly returned it.
 "Have a good evening, okay, sweetheart?
 Message if you need a ride back."

 Sélène gave his paw a squeeze once she got it back, leaning over to brush cheeks with her husband.
 "Mm, alright.
-Are you okay?"
+Can I leave my bag with you?
+Um, and are you okay?"

-Aiden nodded and smiled.
+Aiden laughed and nodded.
 "I'm good.
+I'll get your bag home safe and sound.
 Now go, have a good time," he said, reclaiming his paw so he could shoo his wife out of the car.

 "Alright, alright."
-Sélène giggled, leaned in for one more cheekrub, then slipped out of the car.
+Sélène beamed, leaned in for one more cheek rub, then slipped out of the car.
 "Love you."

 "Love you too, sweetheart."